open-contracts/protocol/OpenGSNSpec.md

 ```

 which needs to:
-- check that enough OPN and ETH were deposited for a given gasID for the given contract function *!! problem: can only trust gasID after the OpenContractsVerifier.
-Might need to merge paymaster and verifier?*
+- check that enough OPN and ETH were deposited for a given gasID for the given contract function
+- return flag "rejectOnRecipientRevert"
-- then forwardthe call to the verifier
+- then forward the call to the verifier, in a way that tells it to revert if the gasID wasn't signed